Scheduling Meetings

 • If we need to meet in person but elsewhere, make a calendar invitation (see below).

-You may wish to directly send a calendar invitation yourself instead of using MS Bookings, e.g., to invite additional participants, or to specify a meeting location other than my office.
+You may wish to directly send a calendar invitation yourself instead of using MS Bookings, e.g., to specify a meeting location other than my office.
 Please adhere to the following guidelines:

 1. Pick a slot based on the availabilities shown at https://renaud-detry.net/p/book.